 Copenhagen is a compact big city packed with historic buildings lining its narrow cobbled streets.
-Here you will find a great mix of world-class gastronomy, beautiful architecture, award-winning design, clean harbor baths, the unique, free town of Christiania, and the seat of world’s oldest monarchy.
+Here you will find a great mix of world-class gastronomy, beautiful architecture, award-winning design, clean harbour baths, the unique, free town of Christiania, and the seat of the world’s oldest monarchy.
 It has been named one of the best cities to live in several times, and it was the first city in the world to be named the ‘Bike City’ by the International Cycling Union – a title to which the several hundred bike lanes bear witness.

 Imagine a world built with 60 million LEGO® bricks.
 Enjoy Scandinavia’s biggest water park.
 Say hello to 40 roaring lions.
 Explore Denmark’s natural wonders and play a part in our fascinating history.
 Welcome to LEGOLAND Billund Resort!

 Experience an internationally renown destination with many attractions, events and exhibitions to choose from.
 Shopping is second to none in this beautiful Danish town, which is surrounded by nature Graceland Randers is a copy of Elvis Presley’s house in Memphis, Tennessee and the only Elvis exhibition outside the USA.
 In Randers Regnskov you can experience Europe's largest artificial rain forests with animals, birds and vegetation from South America, Asia and Africa.
 The river valley Gudenådalen where Danish farm animals and buffaloes can be seen at close range.
 A warm welcome awaits you in Randers!

 Rønne is the largest town on the Danish island of Bornholm in the Baltic Sea, offering beautiful nature, charming squares and half-timbered houses.
 Bornholm is located on the western part of the island and the idyllic harbour today is busy with fishing boats, cargo ships and ferries.
 Explore the cosy, cobbled streets and the fascinating museums and history that the island has to offer.